Table of Contents

 Do you feel your dog has what it takes to enter a tournament?
 Awesome!
 Just make sure you add in a couple more thoughts to keep your dog safe in the training process.

 - Talk to your vet.
-Make sure your dog A) is healthy enough to compete, and B) gets a recommendation for the training regime.
-Your vet may suggest you start a glucosamine supplement to support their joints (prevention is just as important as treatment).
+Ensure your dog A) is healthy enough to compete, and B) gets a recommendation for the training regime.
+For example, your vet may suggest you start a glucosamine supplement to support their joints (prevention is just as important as treatment).
 They’ll also warn you about potential problems to watch for.

 - Limit training time.
 If you’ve ever trained for a marathon or other sport, you know you build up to your final distance gradually.
 Hitting the pavement for a full marathon on day one never works.
-Start slow and then increase the training time over several weeks.
+Instead, start slow and then increase the training time over several weeks.

 Choosing a Dog Frisbee